 The reason for these deadlines is that we make transport bookings/allocations based on numbers.

 People are less likely to pull out of a trip if they have paid.
-If people do pull out after the deadline and they haven’t paid, it’s your responsibility to chase them for payment and this is a problem you don’t need.
+If people do pull out after the deadline and they haven’t paid, you will need to chase them, so be strict on people meeting deadlines.

 Plan Your Transport

-Email the club transport officer with your final numbers by the relevant deadline.
+Email the club transport officer with your numbers when your sign-up closes.
+It is useful to copy other trip leaders going to the same area.
 The Transport Officer will let you know what kind of transport you will be using.

-You might then need to liaise with the weekend’s other trip leaders to sort out drop-offs and pick ups from different road ends (this is organised cooperatively by leaders, not by the transport officer).
+You may need to liaise with the weekend’s other trip leaders to sort out drop-offs and pick ups from different road ends (this is organised cooperatively by leaders, not by the transport officer).